 Needless to say, the old school spreadsheet method is not very competitive in the modern Amazon selling environment, and not one we recommend to our Amazon Selling Geniuses.

 Extrapolating Sales from the Best Seller Ranking

 These days, sales estimates have come a long way.
 Even if you’re doing your research without any software, here on the Jungle Scout site we offer a free sales estimator tool that can take any BSR you input and give you an estimate of that product’s sales volume.
 For example, here’s what our tool says for our Jungle Stix’s 3,019 BSR:

 This is great to get a head start, and for checking demand for a single product.
 However, when doing product research, you’re going to want to know what the overall market for that particular product niche is like, and the more accurate your sales estimates are, the better!

-That’s why inside of the Jungle Scout Chrome Extension and Web App, we’re using millions of data points and smart algorithms to predict Amazon sales estimates with great accuracy.
+That’s why inside of Jungle Scout, we’re using millions of data points and smart algorithms to predict Amazon sales estimates with great accuracy.

 Enter AccuSales™ – A Faster, Better Method

 Doing product research effectively and finding best selling products on Amazon is a challenge all private label sellers face.
 Picking the right product to invest in is critical.
 Smart sellers want to make faster buying decisions, backed by reliable data.